aharley/pips/README.md

 sh get_reference_model.sh
 ```

-To run this model on some sample images, run this script:
+To run this model on a sample video, run this script:
 ```
 python demo.py
 ```